woops!

 The Veyron Reborn

 Twenty years ago, Bugatti didn’t just drop a new car into the supercar ecosystem; it dropped a new unit of measurement for what a road car could be.
-The Veyron arrived with 1,001 hp, a top speed north of 400 km/h, and the sort of refinement that suggested you could do all of that, then […]
+The Veyron arrived with 1,001 hp, a top speed north of 400 km/h, and a level of refinement suggesting you could do all of that, then roll […]

 Making the outdoors great again